-Ably currently supports three types of data that can be delivered via our Firehose:
+Ably currently supports the following sources of data that can be streamed by Firehose:

-- Presence events – when clients enter, update their data, or leave channels, the presence event is streamed
+- Presence – when clients enter, update their data, or leave channels, the presence event is streamed.

-- Channel lifecycle events – when a channel is created (following the first client attaching to this channel) or discarded (when there are no more clients attached to the channel), the lifecycle event is streamed
+- Occupancy – when a channel is created (following the first client attaching to this channel) or discarded (when there are no more clients attached to the channel), the lifecycle event is streamed.

 Data can be streamed to the following services: